digitsensitive/FoxViewPPM/README.md

 2. **Support for PPM, PBM, and PGM Formats**: The viewer is capable of parsing and displaying images in the widely used PPM (Portable Pixel Map), PBM (Portable Bitmap), and PGM (Portable Graymap) formats.
-3. **Efficient Image Parsing**: FoxViewPPM efficiently parses both the header and body of image files, ensuring quick and accurate rendering of images.
-4. **Command Line Support**: Run FoxViewPPM from the command line, making it convenient for integration into scripts or other workflows.
+3. **Command Line Support**: Run FoxViewPPM from the command line, making it convenient for integration into scripts or other workflows.
-5. **Lightweight and Fast**: With a minimalistic design, FoxViewPPM prioritizes speed and efficiency, providing a fast and responsive image viewing experience.
-6. **Open Source**: FoxViewPPM is an open-source project, encouraging collaboration and contributions from the community.
+4. **Open Source**: FoxViewPPM is an open-source project, encouraging collaboration and contributions from the community.
 Feel free to fork the repository, report issues, or submit pull requests.